Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

       <td>4</td>
       <td>61</td>
       <td>4_playing_for_fun_this</td>
-      <td>Our son brought this with his birthday money.
-He had been wanting 1 for approx 8 months.
-He has not been disappointed with it and plays with it all the time.</td>
+      <td>My son loves this.. so much fun playing it.. well worth the money</td>
     </tr>
     <tr>
       <th>5</th>
       <td>4</td>
       <td>61</td>
       <td>4_playing_for_fun_this</td>
-      <td>Got this for my son , the whole family have not stopped playing it .</td>
+      <td>I naught this for my sons birthday only a few weeks ago and we haven’t stopped playing.
+It brings so much fun and laughter.
+Highly recommend.</td>
     </tr>
     <tr>
       <th>5</th>
       <td>4</td>
       <td>61</td>
       <td>4_playing_for_fun_this</td>
-      <td>Bought this for my son but the whole family use and have endless fun playing with it</td>
+      <td>Brought this for my son but i cant stop playing it myself, this is outstanding!</td>
     </tr>
   </tbody>
 </table>